hjdhjd/homebridge-ratgdo/README.md

 ## Why use this plugin for Ratgdo support in HomeKit?
 In a nutshell, the aim of this plugin for things to *just work* with minimal required configuration by users.
 The goal is to provide as close to a streamlined experience as you would expect from a first-party or native HomeKit solution.
 For the adventurous, those additional granular options are, of course, available to support more esoteric use cases or other unique needs.

 What does *just work* mean in practice?
-It means that this plugin will discover all your Ratgdo devices without the need for additional configuration beyond telling the Ratgdo device about `homebridge-ratgdo`.
+It means that this plugin will discover all your Ratgdo devices that are running the Ratgdo ESPHome firmware without the need for additional configuration.

 **I rely on this plugin every day and actively maintain and support it.**